vsajip/sarge/docs/tutorial.rst

   which would depend on how many bytes the Capture reads at a time.
 You can also pass a ``buffer_size=-1`` to indicate that you want to use line- buffering, i.e. read a line at a time from the child process.
-(This may only work as expected if the child process flushes its outbut buffers after every line.)
+(This may only work as expected if the child process flushes its output buffers after every line.)
 * We make a ``flush`` call in the ``receiver`` script, to ensure that the pipe is flushed to the capture queue.
 You could avoid the  ``flush`` call in the